igoldshm/Computer-Vision-ND/README.md

-# udacity-Computer Vision Nano Degree projects
+# Computer-Vision-Nanodegree
-This repository contains my completed projects in the Computer Vision Nano Degree.
+This repository contains my projects from the Udacity Computer Vision Nanodegree, covering topics such as image processing, object detection, and neural networks.